djennadhamza/BatteryMonitorApp/README.md

 ## Arduino ESP32 DEV module Code

-Visit the [ESP32 DEV MODULE PROJECT](CONTRIBUTING.md) for details on how to code the ESP32 module.
+Visit the repo of [SerialToSerialBT](https://github.com/djennadhamza/arduino) for details on how to code the ESP32 module.

 ## features
 - Monitor battery status